 Self-Nomination Requirements: In order to self-nominate, the design team is required to visit The Bill and Dianne Mensch Foundation, Inc. website at The MenschFoundation.org which promotes richer computer science and engineering education.
 There they will gain a better understanding of the concepts associated with EI.
 In the event the website ceases to exist, the College of Engineering will locate alternative supplemental materials on the topic of EI.

 A 1-2 page self-nomination document must be submitted to the College of Engineering.
 Nomination document(s) may be shared with The Bill and Dianne Mensch Foundation, Inc. in a nonvoting capacity, subject to the Federal Education Rights and Privacy Act (FERPA) and confidentiality considerations.
 The document should include a brief description of what was sensed, processed, communicated, and actuated in the system designed in the project.
 In addition, in keeping with entrepreneurial aspects of the award, the document must include a statement on the innovative value of the designed system to mankind.

-Value: Award amounts are $1,000.
-Amounts may be reevaluated based on the available Payout from the endowment.
+Prize: Prize amount is $1,000.
+Amount may be reevaluated based on the available Payout from the endowment.